finnbar/only-connect/README.md

 how to use
 ====

-Read exampleQuestions.txt to find out how to write your own questions!
-Currently you can only use questions from that file, however, SOON THAT WILL CHANGE.
+Look through the example folder to find out how to write your own questions!

 How to actually run it:
 * Round 1: Tap/Click on a heiroglyph to highlight it, tap again to choose it.
 Space advances to the next clue.
-Left/Right buzzes in for the relevant team.
-Up agrees with their answer, giving them the points, down disagrees, passing it to the other team.
-Space quits once someone has answered the question or if everyone's stuck.
+Up agrees with a team's answer, giving them the points, down disagrees, passing it to the other team.
+Pressing down again when it's been passed over will mean that both teams got it wrong, so the answer is revealed.
 Continue until all heiroglyphs are answered/panicked about.
 * Round 2: See round 1.
-Not implemented yet.
 * Round 3: Tap for everything.
-Once the wall is finished, up agrees to the answer of a group's connection, or down to disagree.
-The rest is automated, or rather, will be as I haven't implemented it yet.
+Up agrees to the answer of a group's connection, or down to disagree.
+The rest is automated!
-* Round 4: Similar to round 1, space to advance whatever, left/right is a team buzzing in, up agrees, down disagrees.
+* Round 4: Similar to round 1, space to advance whatever, up agrees, down disagrees.
 Plays until time is up.
-* Tiebreaker: Simple left/right buzz and up/down agree/disagree.
-Not implemented yet, although will probably take about five minutes to.
+* Tiebreaker: Simple up/down agree/disagree.

+Buzzing in:
+* At the start of the game there will be a short "calibration" phase where each team should buzz in once.
+This will define the keys that buzz in for each team.
+Please note that UP, DOWN, Q, W, O, P, Esc and SPACE will not be accepted as keys, as they are already reserved by the program.

 debug/host console